linode/docs/docs/development/bash/solving-real-world-problems-with-bash-scripts-a-tutorial/index.md

 printf "%s %s %s\n" "$C" "$D" "$T"
 {{< /file >}}

-The main reason for using the full path of `netstat(1)` when calling it is to make the script as secure as possible - if you do not provide the full path then the script will search all the directories of the `PATH` variable to find that executable file.
-Apart from the number of connections (defined by the `C` variable), the script prints the month, day of the month, hour of the day and minutes of the hour.
+- The main reason for using the full path of `netstat(1)` when calling it is to make the script as secure as possible.
+- If you do not provide the full path then the script will search all the directories of the `PATH` variable to find that executable file.
+- Apart from the number of established connections (defined by the `C` variable), the script prints the month, day of the month, hour of the day, and minutes of the hour.
 If you want, you can also print the year and seconds.

+Execute the `tcpConnect` script with the following command:

     ./tcpConnect.sh

+The output will be similar to the following:

 {{< output >}}
 8 08 28 16 22